intTone13/Active-Directory-Lab/README.md

 # Client Interaction

-Using the Windows 10 VM, that's configured to connect to the internal VNet, I can sign in using any of the 1000 usernames to sign into the machine.
+Using the Windows 10 VM, I can emulate a client interaction by signing in using any of the 1000 user accounts created from the PowerShell script.
 ![Screenshot (44)](https://github.com/user-attachments/assets/c7c795b8-0ae7-4ff5-b8bc-4ec91821ee94)

-# Conclusion